 “No, we are doing this.
 No regrets, remember?
 You are strong.”

 I am strong, because Alazne needs me to be.
 I have no choice.
 I swallow, then point in the direction of my parents’ house.

 “This is it, right?”
-Alazne says as she looks at the for sale sign in the only storefront of the building, which has a window busted.
+Alazne says as she observes the for sale sign in the only storefront of the building, which has a window busted.

-“Yeah, this is definitely the house from my memories,” I say with a thin voice.
+“Yeah, this is definitely the house from my memories,” I say in a thin voice.

 “Did you live here?”

 “I’m not sure whether it was me or someone else that I cared about.
 Let’s… cross the street to get a good look from the opposite sidewalk.”

 We cross the street, and Alazne holds my hand as we look at the building for two minutes, in silence.
 The window blinds are lowered most of the way, and the same old, yellowed curtains block the view of the inside.
 Two of the windows are slightly open to let the air in.
 You couldn’t pull back the curtain, because people walking along the opposite sidewalk could see into your room.
 It felt so cramped and stuffy.
 A working-class apartment that the inhabitants were damned to live in because they couldn’t find anything better, and that was constantly exposed to the din of traffic and of random people talking loudly or even shouting in the small square across the street.

 Some interaction between my memories back when I lived as Irene and my current brain is short circuiting it, as if it can’t figure out whether I’m supposed to know these views from some movie, from my dreams, or because I’m losing my grip on reality.
 Back when I died, in my first day as a ghost I had the right idea when I chose to leave this city forever.